Library Fact Sheets

-A special welcome is in store for all military and DoD retirees at Nellis AFB.
-You will find that Nellis AFB has great people and great services for your retirement years in the Las Vegas area.
+A special welcome is in store for all military and Department of Defense retirees to Nellis Air Force Base.
+You will find Nellis AFB has great people and services for your retirement years in the Las Vegas area.

-We have assembled links and information on this fact sheet as your first stop for all retiree related information for both Air Force retirees and retirees of other U.S. military branches and the Department of Defense.
+We have assembled links and information on this fact sheet as your first stop for all retiree related information for both Air Force retirees and retirees of other U.S. military branches and the DoD.
 Consult this fact sheet as a central clearinghouse for all Nellis retiree services and facilities...and enjoy your online visit!

 Driving & Cell Phones